Mission 23 · Stage 3

 3

-Show live elapsed time
+Show the time

 unsigned long elapsed = millis() - startMs;